ryanmclake/Global-Lake-Area-Analysis/README.md

 9. Then type <i>n</i> and hit enter.
 10. These packages are now installed on your domain in the Caltech Cluster

-### Subsetting the GLCP database to include ONLY the columns we are interested in.
+### D. Subsetting the GLCP database to include ONLY the columns we are interested in.
 The GLCP_extended is huge and we don’t need all of the columns.
 We use <i>cut</i> command in Shell select the columns we need.

 1. Open Terminal